-Unfortunately, there is no hiding from your credit problems so if you are one of those people who has been struggling with bad credit it’s time you learn what goes into determining your credit score and the steps you can take to improve it.
+Unfortunately, there is no hiding from your credit problems.
+If you are one of those people who’s been struggling with bad credit it’s time you learn what goes into determining your credit score and the steps you can take to improve it.

 Knowing what’s in your credit report and how it works will help you understand what you can do to improve your credit score.